Icemap/docs/develop/sample-application-spring-boot.md

 This tutorial shows you how to build a [Spring Boot](https://spring.io/projects/spring-boot) Web application using TiDB.
 The [Spring Data JPA](https://spring.io/projects/spring-data-jpa) module is used as the framework for data access capabilities.
 The code repository for this sample application can be downloaded from [Github](https://github.com/pingcap-inc/tidb-example-java).

-This is a example application for building a Restful API, showing a generic `Spring Boot` backend service using `TiDB` as the database.
+This is an example application for building a Restful API, showing a generic `Spring Boot` backend service using `TiDB` as the database.
 The following process was designed to recreate a realistic scenario:

 This is an example of a game where each player has two attributes: `coins` and `goods`, and each player has a field `id` that uniquely identifies the player.
 Players can trade freely if they have sufficient coins and goods.

-You can use this example as a base to build your own application.
+You can use this example as a base to build your application.

 ## Step 1.
 Launch your TiDB cluster